-The SBIT is chaired by the Vice President for Administration.
+The SBIT is chaired by the Vice President for Student Affairs.
 The SBIT core team members include the following OLLU employees:

 - Vice President for Student Affairs

-- University Chief of Police
+- University Chief of Police and Police Lieutenant

 - Director of Residence Life

-- Director of Counseling Services
+- Director of Counseling & Wellness Services

-- University Police Sergeant
+- Director of Accessibility Services

-- Director of Services to Students with Disabilities
+- Faculty Representative(s)

-- Director of Health Services
+- Compliance Officer

-- Faculty Representative(s) - Compliance Officer (ex-officio)
+- Retention Specialist

 The core team is porous.
 University officials who are involved in a case may be invited to attend and participate in SBIT meetings.
 The SBIT depends on community members to help keep the community safe.
 Staff, faculty and students are asked to bring concerns to the attention of the team.
 Faculty, staff and students can alert us of concerns by submitting a "Behavioral Concerns Form" online or by emailing, calling, or visiting a team member.
 Reports can be submitted anonymously.
 All cases will be treated professionally, confidentially and with the utmost care and respect.
-Concerns regarding the behavior of a faculty or staff member should be directed to the Human Resources Office at 210-431-3970
+Concerns regarding the behavior of a faculty or staff member should be directed to the Human Resources Office via email at <a href="https://html.ncbi.nlm.ncb